salesforce/TransmogrifAI/helloworld/README.md

-# Hello World project for Octopus Prime apps
+# Hello World project for TransmogrifAI apps

 There are four example workflows in this project:
 1) **(start here)** A minimal classifier based on the Titanic dataset `com.salesforce.hw.titanic.OpTitanicMini`